Cubesat Space Protocol: Physical layer drivers

 CSP supports several physical layer technologies.
-The LGPL licensed source code contains an implementation of a fragmenting CAN interface and drivers for SocketCAN and the Atmel AT90CAN128, AT91SAM7A1 and AT91SAM7A3 processors.
+The source code contains an implementation of a fragmenting CAN interface and drivers for SocketCAN and the Atmel AT90CAN128, AT91SAM7A1 and AT91SAM7A3 processors.
 From version 1.1 onwards, CSP also includes interfaces for I2C and RS-232.
 Interfaces need only to implement a function to transmit a packet, and insert received packets into the protocol stack with the csp_new_packet function.
 CSP has been successfully tested on top of the following layers: